facebookresearch/ParlAI/docs/source/tutorial_basic.rst

 ^^^^^^^^

 A Teacher is special type of agent.
-They implement the ``act`` and ``observe`` functions like any agent does, but they also keep track of metrics which they return via a ``report`` function, such as the number of questions they have posed or how many times those questions have been answered correctly.
+They implement the ``act`` and ``observe`` functions as all agents do, but they also keep track of metrics which they return via a ``report`` function, such as the number of questions they have posed or how many times those questions have been answered correctly.

-Datasets and typically implement a subclass of Teacher, providing functions which download the dataset from its source if necessary, read the file into the right format, and provide an example with each call to the teacher's ``act`` function.
+Datasets and tasks typically implement a subclass of Teacher, providing functions which download the dataset from its source if necessary, read the file into the right format, and return an example with each call to the teacher's ``act`` function.

 Observations exchanged between a student (model) Agent and a bAbI task Teacher might look like the following dicts: